-See a list of the top bug detectors this year.
+See a list of the best bug detectors and the best bug detectors for cellphones this year.

 One of the best ways to do this, if not the best way, is to use a bug detector.
 Those devices that are often used for listening in on private conversations are known as bugs, and a bug detector is what is used to detect them.

 A bug detector, at first, might seem a bit complicated to use.
 However, they work in a very simple way, as long as you know what you’re doing.
 Therefore, we’ll talk a bit about how they work, and then we’ll see how to use one.

 If we look at the simplest possible explanation, a bug detector is a radio receiver.
 Every surveillance device basically emits electromagnetic signals.
 Now, whoever has placed the surveillance device also has a receiver, one that converts those signals to data or audio.
 The bug detector doesn’t do this, but instead lights up, and may also sound an alarm to let you know there’s such a device nearby.

 Whenever you’re shopping for a bug detector, you’ll find an advertised frequency range.
 As you can see in this chart here, there are a few frequencies that are used for bugs and wiretaps that are commonly sold.